mohan252/aws_tag_resources/README.md

 ·      Best practices for AWS Resource  tagging
 ·      An automated resource  tagging  utility (script) shall be design and developed to assist with AWS Resource  tagging process

 5. Solution Overview
-To-be-completed by the reader
+Inventory of all the resources in an AWS account is captured in dynamodb table.
+Then user can export the data, update resource tags and apply the changes.
+The code is written in Python using AWS boto3 library

 6. Outcomes